MOSES * EGYPT * SPAETH

 For centuries, the Bible was at the top of the church's blacklist.
 Previously, some of the hidden teachings had reappeared among Egyptian Gnostics and in the cults of Antiquity, and subsequently in the Hermetic Books that contributed to the Renaissance, as well as in our times.
 New knowledge is revealed in the subjects about the religion's lost dimension.
 See info: www.moses-egypt.net

-History Journal Europe, Europe's historiy on the Interrnet (- & Genealogy on the Internet) - www.europashistorie.dk - (7.Oct.2004)
+History Journal Europe, Europe's History on the Interrnet (- & Genealogy on the Internet) - www.europashistorie.dk - (7.Oct.2004)

 ¤ NytAspekt.dk, Jan.-Feb.2006, 38.year, pp. 14-15, - 18 Januar 2006 - comment:

-Carl Bloch: - Comment to a web-publicated text, web-publicated expanded version of volume 4's cap.
-24 in Ove von Spaeth's book, "The Secret Religion", 18 Januar 2006 - concerning reincarnation - has been a "hot potato".
+Carl Bloch: - Comment to a web-published text which is an expanded version of volume 4's cap.
+24 in Ove von Spaeth's book, "The Secret Religion", 18 Januar 2006 - regarding reincarnation - has been a "hot potato".
 Her is a guide to how to collect knowledge and arguments. ...

-At www.rooms-of-spirit.dk there is a long and exiting article in two parts, "Religion's Lost Dimension", by Ove von Spaeth who states:
+At www.rooms-of-spirit.dk there is a rich and intriguing article in two parts, "Religion's Lost Dimension", by Ove von Spaeth who states:

-- The idea of reincarnation appear all over the world, but i The Near East and Europe until present, this concept has nostly been shared by individual persons and various sects.
+- The idea of reincarnation appear all over the world, but i The Near East and Europe until present, this concept has mostly been shared by individual persons and various sects.

-- Several Fathers of Church and also bishops of the Christian Church were in reality supporters of the idea - for example Clemens, Origenes and Justin Martyr - but this belief was condemned at the big, stormy Church council of Nichaea in the year of 325 - and finally by a coup at a synod in Constantinople in the year of 553.
-Among the people of the Church many were not agreeing, and the voting was mostlypolitical.
+- Several Fathers of Church and also bishops of the Christian Church were in reality supporters of the idea - for example Clemens, Origenes, and Justin Martyr - but their belief was condemned at the Church's stormy assembly, the synod of Nichaea, in the year of 325 - and finally by a coup at a synod in Constantinople in the year of 553.
+Many among the people of the Church were not agreeing, and the voting was mostly of political character.

-- Later, the idea reappeared by the Cathars - and the Albigensians - who, so brutally, were slaughtered i the 12th century.
+- Later, the idea reappeared by the Cathars - and the Albigensians - who, so brutally, were slaughtered in the 13th century.

-- Also, Ove von Spaeth discuss the concept of karma in all the fasets and present various historical views.
+- Also, Ove von Spaeth presents concepts of karma in all the facets and the various historical views.
 There is presented similarities with the prohibitions and trauma known in psychology, and with Christianity's concept of sin and grace as well as free will and beliefs in faith.

 "...
-On tombstones fra the Greek world of antiquity can be sen depicted "cocoon and butterfly" (the Greek term psyche both means 'soul' and 'butterfly') where, by a person's death, the butterfly with its beautiful wings is illustrating the liberation of the soul from it earthly holster, i.e. the body is symbolized as a cocoon.
-This picture was widely known - also in Asia, e.g. in China by the Taoistic mystic writer and supporter of reincarnation, Chuang Tzi, in the 3rd century AD, in his work 'The Soul and the Butterfly'...", according to Ove von Spaeth.
+On tombstones from the Greek world of antiquity can be seen depicted "cocoon and butterfly" (the Greek term psyche both means 'soul' and 'butterfly') where, by a person's death, the butterfly with its beautiful wings is illustrating the liberation of the soul from its earthly holster, i.e. the body is symbolized as a cocoon.
+This image was widely known - also in Asia, e.g. in China by the Taoistic mystic writer and supporter of reincarnation, Chuang Tzi, in the 3rd century AD, in his work 'The Soul and the Butterfly'...", according to Ove von Spaeth.

 Sidetop